Geometric criteria for overtwistedness: Stabilization of Legendrians and open books

 Hence the partial derivatives of $z(t)$ are:

 Thus the $z$--coordinate of the lift is parametrized by $z(t)=\frac{1}{2}(\mu^3-\mu)$ and in the front projection $\R^{n}(q_1,\ldots,q_{n-1},z)$ we obtain a rotationally symmetric cusp.
 Part of the front projections in dimensions 3 and 5 are depicted in Figures \ref{fig:cusp3} and \ref{fig:cusp5}.

 This describes the Polterovich surgery $S+L$ in terms of the cusp-sum of the two Legendrians $\Lambda$ and $\Sigma$ respectively lifting $L$ and $S$, and concludes the first statement of Theorem \ref{thm:sur/sum}.

-The Polterovich surgery $L+S$ is described in terms of the Lagrangian handle $\Gamma^-$, which yields the cone-sum.
-Indeed, consider the parametrization of the handle